Demian Voorhagen: Strategic Entrepreneurial Growth

 Yeah.

-You know I don’t really want to put money into your preceder to your seed round right? like I’m going to put sweat equity in and you’re going to pay me for it in some way or fat in some way or another.
+I don’t really want to put money into your Pre-Seed or your Seed round right?
+I’m going to put sweat equity in and you’re going to pay me for it.
+In some way or another.

 41:29.27 – Demian Voorhagen

 Yeah, is your expertise more in paid marketing?
-Is it more and so is it more ?
-Yeah, what? what? if I came to you and I said what do you What are you good at marketing like because I think partially what I hear in your story is.
-And interest in psychology and an interest in like h ans, let’s say choice and why people pick to do certain things.
-It’s partially when you were describing Ai where you wanted to learn.
+Is it more on SEO?
+I came to you and I said, what are you good at marketing?
+Because I think partially what I hear in your story is, an interest in psychology and an interest in like humans, let’s say choice and why people pick to do certain things.
+It’s partially when you were describing AI, where you wanted to learn.

 41:59.92 – Demian Voorhagen